ricardobna/docs/Tutorials/gettingstarted/Step15.rst

 Transitions
 ===========

 - All apps need some animation, be it on its components or when changing screens.
-We have already shown you how to create animations, on this step you will learn how to make screen transition animation.
+In this step you will learn how to make screen transition animations.
 - All the code needed for this tutorial can be found `here <link>`__.

 Motion
 ------

-- The most important thing for the transition is the motion, it is responsible for calculating how the animation will be made, there are various Motion functions, but on this transition we are using the ``QuadEaseOutFunction``
+- The most important thing for the transition is the motion, it is responsible for calculating how the animation will be made, there are various Motion functions, but in this transition we are using the ``QuadEaseOutFunction``

 .. code:: java